mattwala/gigaqbx-ts-paper-code/README.md

 export PYOPENCL_TEST=portable
 ```

-To ensure that everything works, you can run a short test:
+To ensure that everything works, you can run a few short tests:
 ```
-py.test --disable-warnings utils.py
+py.test --disable-warnings utils.py inteq_tests.py
 ```

 A more extensive set of tests can be found in the Pytential test suite (included